Hao-Starrr/Hao-Starrr.github.io/_pages/about.md

 I like playing the Mafia (The Werewolves of Millers Hollow, 狼人杀).
 I believe it is not a logic game but a psychology game, a drama performing game.
 Logic is only one of the ways to persuade (c-h-e-a-t) others.
 I enjoy exploring new things, finding phenomenon, guessing explanation, and testing.
-Different players, different game setting, the psychology, so many things to explore in this game.
+Different players, different game setting, the psychology, there are so many things to explore in this game.

 I like philosophy and science popularizing (watch videos or write my own articles).
 I am thirst for all "useless" knowledge, those no related to grade or work or any utilitarian effort.
 That is the pure happiness from learning.
 Russell is my idol.